 The trouble arises when your child throws their carrots on the floor in a fit because they don’t like the taste or would rather eat another piece of cheese instead.
 When you have a finicky eater, meals can be harder to balance.

 The best thing to do here is to trick your kids into eating their veggies and fruit if they won’t do it on their own.
-You only want what’s best for them and sometimes trickery is the answer!
+There are several ways you can sneak in an extra serving of produce into their favorite meals!

 Dress up veggies with healthy dips.
-Ranch is a classic choice, but can also be very fattening (unless you go for a light ranch dip).
-Alternatives include hummus or a yogurt based dip.
-Or try making your own!
+The ranch is a classic choice, but can also be very fattening (unless you go for a light ranch dip).
+Alternatives include hummus or a yogurt-based dip.
+Or, try making your own!
 Cooking with your child might even inspire them to want to make their own healthy snacks and meals.

 Your children need you to be their guide when it comes to healthy eating.
 Lead by example and you’ll be reaping the health benefits just as much as your kids will!